garrettreed/notebook/docker/snapshot-exploring.md

 docker commit 12345678904b5 mysnapshot

 # explore this filesystem using bash (for example)
-docker run -t -i mysnapshot /bin/bash
+docker run -it mysnapshot /bin/bash

-This way, you can evaluate filesystem of the running container in the precise time moment.
-Container is still running, no future changes are included.
+#This way, you can evaluate filesystem of the running container in the precise time moment.
+# Container is still running, no future changes are included.

-You can later delete snapshot using (filesystem of the running container is not affected!):
+#You can later delete snapshot using (filesystem of the running container is not affected!):

 docker rmi mysnapshot
 ```